-Renovating your apartment can be a massive headache and expense, but when it comes time to sell your apartment, it could add more value than what you spent to update it.
+Renovating your apartment can be a massive headache and expense, but it could add more value than you spent to update it when it comes time to sell your apartment.
 So if you have a dated part of your apartment, you could be weighing the pros and cons of spending the money and effort of overseeing renovations versus lowering your listing price when putting your home on the market.

-We understand it can be as equally frustrating to have to renovate a home you plan to leave as it is not getting the selling price you want.
+We understand it can be equally frustrating to have to renovate a home you plan to leave as it does not get the selling price you want.
 Both scenarios have pros and cons, so we’ve done some research to help guide you in making the best decision for you.

 What sells apartments?What sells apartments?